 Dr. Sanne de Wit, Associate Professor

 Next to her research, she teaches several courses at the UvA and supervises students on research projects.
-She is also a member of the Research Master Committee at UvA.
+She is also a member of the Research Master Committee, and chairs the Scientific Advisory Board at UvA.